April Fools' Day: Lebanon

-In Germany, an April Fool prank is sometimes later revealed by shouting "April, April!" at the recipient, who becomes the "April fool".
+In Lebanon, an April Fool prank is revealed by saying كذبة أول نيسان (which translates to "First of April Lie") to the recipient.

 Nordic countries

 Danes, Finns, Icelanders, Norwegians and Swedes celebrate April Fools' Day (aprilsnar in Danish; aprillipäivä in Finnish; aprilsnarr in Norwegian; aprilskämt in Swedish).
 Most news media outlets will publish exactly one false story on 1 April; for newspapers this will typically be a first-page article but not the top headline.
+In Sweden, April Fools' jokes are revealed with the phrase, "April, April, din dumma sill, jag kan lura dig vart jag vill!"
+This can be translated to, "April, April, you silly fool, I can trick you wherever I want!"
+They can also be revealed with the phrase 'Maj maj måne, jag kan lura dig till Skåne!'
+(May, may moon, I can trick you into Scania!).
+The tradition of April Fools' Day dates back to the 17th century.
+There were also April Fools' letters, with one of the earliest known examples dating back to 1742.
+This letter discussed an earlier church service.

-Poland (Prima aprilis)
+Poland (prima Aprilis)

-In Poland, prima April ("First April" in Latin) as a day of pranks is a centuries-long tradition.
+In Poland, prima Aprilis ("the 1st of April" in Latin) as a day of pranks is a centuries-long tradition.
 It is a day when many pranks are played: sometimes very sophisticated hoaxes are prepared by people, media (which often cooperate to make the "information" more credible), and even public institutions.
 Serious activities are usually avoided; every word said on 1 April could be untrue.
 The conviction for this is so strong that the Polish anti-Turkish alliance with Leopold I, signed on 1 April 1683, was backdated to 31 March.
-However, for some in Poland prima April ends at noon of 1 April and prima April jokes after that hour are considered inappropriate and not classy.
+However, for some in Poland, prima Aprilis ends at noon of 1 April and prima Aprilis jokes after that hour are considered inappropriate and not classy.